 Duration: 24 hours per group, 12 hours of camera tutorials and 12 hours of sound (duration of the session varies depending on whether the tutorial is a review of recorded material or accompaniment during filming).

 Tutorials on production and shooting organization (Alejandra del Barrio)

 Objectives: To teach the students how to make the shooting plan of the documentary.
 Learn how to organize the recording material.
 Establish a schedule for the delivery and return of the equipment to the master’s degree.
 Draw up the budget for the documentary.
 To know the different authorizations of image and sound, of minors, of photographs, of bibliographic material, music, etc. All these logistic and administrative skills are combined with creativity, understood as the intervention in a significant way in the artistic aspects, something inherent to the profession of producer.

 Duration: 5 hours per group (variable sessions).

-Tutorials on editing and final image editing (Diana Toucedo, Carlos Muñoz and Jorge Caballero) and sound (Alejandra Molina)
+Tutorials on editing and final image and sound editing (Jorge Caballero, Carlos Muñoz and Alejandra Molina)

 Objectives: First of all, to review the script and the first editing done by the students as well as to help organize and structure the material.
 Secondly, in the editing room, they will edit their documentary together with the students.

-Tutorials on interactivity (in the case of the expanded documentary).
-(Jorge Caballero y Taller Estampa)
+Interactivity tutorials, in the case of the expanded documentary.
+(Jorge Caballero and Taller Estampa)